This recipe is safe for Coumadin (warfarin) users.

 Remove the skillet from the oven and spray lightly with oil.
 Add the cauliflower and return the pan to the oven.

-While the cauliflower rinse the medium pot and return place over medium heat.
-Add the grapeseed oil and the garlic and onions.
+While the cauliflower cooks, rinse the medium pot and place over medium heat.
+Add the oil, the garlic, and the onions.
 After about 5 minutes add the celery.
 Stir frequently.

 Turn the cauliflower at least once (after 7 - 10 minutes) so that it is lightly browned on both sides.
 After roasting for about 15 minutes add the cauliflower to the onions and celery.
 Add the chicken stock, water, salt and pepper.
 Cook for about 20 minutes until the cauliflower is soft.